 If you have researched your Nolan family tree to its earliest known beginnings or if you have a distant Nolan ancestor in your family tree I invite you to Submit your early Nolan family Story.
-If you are relatively new to genealogical research, I invite you to read the introductory information accessed via the “Family Treetops > Research Links” webpage.
+If you are relatively new to genealogical research, I invite you to read/browse through the information accessed via the Popular Genealogy Links webpage.

 Continue reading Family Treetops – 2021

 In the Courtyard of the Abbey of St. Francis in Galway City Center is a tomsbstone whose inscription reads as follows:

 “Lord Have Mercy on the Soul of John Nolan

 who died August 26th 1793 Aged Sixty Years”.